-Regardless of skill level—whether you’re a novice, naturally gifted in the kitchen, or simply blessed with many years of experience—these quick and clever kitchen hacks are sure to change how you cook for the better.
-Or at the very least make you smile and shout, “Wow!
+Regardless of skill level—whether you’re a novice, naturally gifted in the kitchen, or simply blessed with many years of experience—these quick and clever kitchen hacks are sure to change the way you cook for the better.
+Or, at the very least, make you smile and shout, “Wow!
 What a great idea!

 Forgot to take the butter out of the fridge and now it’s hard as a brick?
 No worries because you can do this: Cut that butter into small pieces.
 Let it sit on the counter while you get everything else ready and in about 2o minutes (depending on how small the pieces) it will be ready to use.